ntartaro/iss-tracker-frontend/README.md

 Users are able to:
 - sign up and log in with full authentication and password hashing
+- edit username/password and delete user profile
-- create and save location cards with titles and locations showing the visual distance to the ISS
+- create, edit, and delete location cards with titles and locations showing the visual distance to the ISS
 - see the current location of the ISS and the name of the city it is over, if any

 Future features we'd like to implement:
 - distance between saved location and ISS in miles/kilometers (in progress)
-- number of rotations and length of time untill ISS is above a specific location
+- display number of rotations and length of time until ISS is above a specific location

 ## Technologies Used